Alliance Mural

 We are pleased to announce ACRe received a grant from the 2024 Salem County Arts Re-Grant program, to paint the Alliance Mural!

-We plan to paint a large colorful mural on 3 exterior walls of the garage structure behind the historic Moses Bayuk House, depicting scenes of immigration and agricultural work life of the original Jewish Alliance Colony established in 1882.
+In September 2024 we completed a large colorful mural on 3 exterior walls of the garage structure behind the historic Moses Bayuk House, depicting scenes of immigration and agricultural work life of the original Jewish Alliance Colony established in 1882.

-You can follow our progress on Instagram and Facebook.
+Follow our story on Instagram and Facebook.

 To support the mural with a PayPal donation, select "Use this donation for: Alliance Mural."